Master of Business Administration (MBA)

 Admission Requirements

-• Applicants must have successfully completed a Bachelor’s degree (AQF 7) or higher, awarded by a recognised university or higher education institution, in any discipline; OR
+• Successfully completed a Bachelor’s degree (AQF 7) or higher, awarded by a recognised university or higher education institution or its international equivalent, in any discipline; OR

 • Applicants who have completed a postgraduate preparation program.